 Today’s post is from my new book Love Like Jesus: How Jesus Loved People (and how you can love like Jesus).
 Last Saturday we posted Chapter 22: Love Like Jesus — Heal Like Jesus.
-Love Like Jesus is due to be published later this year.
+Love Like Jesus is due to be published in January of 2020.

 Jesus said to the man with the shriveled hand, “Stand up in front of everyone.”